Detection Chokepoints: Starting from Scratch

 The kernel mediates that handle.
 You can’t read the memory without it.
 The tooling has rotated for over a decade (the LOLBin era, direct syscalls, handle duplication, BYOVD PPL bypasses) and that one step never moved.
 It can’t, because it’s the mechanism of the technique.
 That’s the chokepoint.

-Detection is a game of economics
+Detection is a Game of Economics

 Anchoring to an invariant isn’t only about durability: it’s about who pays.
 A detection pinned to a tool is a free reset for the attacker: rename it, recompile it, swap the whole framework, and your rule is dead at no cost to them.
 A detection pinned to the step they can’t skip makes every evasion attempt cost real engineering time.
 Time is money on both sides of this, and the whole game is to spend theirs instead of yours.

-And the inputs have commoditized.
 Infostealer logs are now a routine first step into a network (HudsonRock, Red Canary), and Initial Access Brokers sell that foothold pre-enriched: privilege level, access type, even which EDR is running in the environment (Cyberint).
 The tooling layered on top rotates constantly precisely because it’s cheap and interchangeable, which is the exact reason a detection pinned to it keeps dying.

 That’s the bet the whole project makes: when the tooling rotates and the TTPs evolve, the chokepoint remains.